Getting Around Bali with These 8 Public Transportations!

 However, online transportation still has some disadvantages as a result of conflicts with conventional taxis and scooters.
 One of them is that drivers are prohibited from picking up passengers at certain places such as terminals or other well-known central areas.
 Usually, the solution used is for drivers and passengers to agree to meet at a point slightly far from the prohibited area.
 So it really takes extra effort if you want to use online transportation in vital places of a city.

 7. Rent a Scooter

-Scooter rental in Bali can be an alternative solution for those of you who don’t want to be stuck in traffic and really prioritize time efficiency.
+Scooter rental in Bali can be an alternative solution for those who don’t want to be stuck in traffic and prioritize time efficiency.
 The number of scooter rental enthusiasts cannot be underestimated.
-Even many foreign tourists choose to rent scooters in Bali.
+Even many foreign tourists choose to renting scooters to travel in Bali.
 The requirements for renting a scooter are quite easy.
 Only by using your KTP and SIM C, you can rent a scooter unit for the duration as needed.

 Read here to find out more about Scooter Rental in Bali

 Car rental in Bali is the most favorite solution among the majority of tourists.
 If you have a vacation in Bali with a large number of family members, then a car rental is the answer.
 You can decide for yourself the type of car available based on capacity or your taste.
 With a price range from IDR 300,000 to IDR 1,000,000 and a daily or weekly rental period, renting a car can actually save your transportation expenses while in Bali.